Public Service is a Value:

 I was born into a family where public service was valued and important.
 My parents were firefighters, social workers, and nurses.
 My grandparents served in the military during WWII and later in the Army Corps of Engineers.
 I've served in the US Army and on the Board of Education and have proven that I can be a solution-oriented public servant for Manhattan.

-Estabrook has been part of the Manhattan community for nearly two decades, working tirelessly to make it a better place.
-He is a K-State graduate that served in the US Army with a combat deployment to Afghanistan.
+Aaron Estabrook has been part of the Manhattan community for nearly two decades, working tirelessly to make it a better place.
+He is a K-State Political Science graduate that served in the US Army with a combat deployment to Afghanistan.
 After his active duty service, he began working as a Case Manager for Veteran families facing homelessness across Kansas.

 In 2013, Estabrook was elected to a 4-year term on the USD 383 Board of Education.
 He served on the Manhattan Parks and Recreation Board, the USD 383 Head Start Policy Council, Early Learning Community Task Force, and as Vice-President of the USD 383 Board of Education.
 Estabrook worked at Sunflower CASA (Court-Appointed Special Advocates) until he was offered the Executive Director role of the Save Kansas Coalition, where he promoted civic engagement across Kansas that ultimately resulted in a more moderate Kansas Legislature over the 3 years he worked in that role.